Displaying posts published in

 Web Bugs

-If you need a reason to install an ad and cookie blocker, to spoof your referer information and to shut off all client side scripting except for trusted domains, web bugs are that reason.
+If you need a reason to install an ad and cookie blocker, to spoof your referrer information and to shut off all client side scripting except for trusted domains, web bugs are that reason.

 The Battles That Remain, A Reprise